-1.3.3 Academic year structure & duration
+1.3.3 Academic Year Structure and Duration

 The academic year consists of two teaching semesters, each of thirteen weeks, plus a Summer Term of seven weeks' duration.
-There are normally an examination period that may include Saturday(s) at the end of each semester, and at the end of the Summer Term.
+There is normally an examination period that may include Saturday(s) at the end of each semester, and at the end of the Summer Term.
 Assessment of a subject will usually be completed at the end of the stipulated semester in which it is presented.

-The normal duration for completion of an honours degree award is 8 semesters (full time) with 3 summer semesters and the maximum duration is 16 semesters with 7 summer semesters.
+The normal duration for completion of an honours degree award is 4 years.